Miho Fukuhara

 In early 2013, Fukuhara signed on to be the frontwoman of the worldwide music project Sweetbox, along with rapper/singer LogiQ Pryce.
 In 2015, she set up her own record label Happy Field Records.

-Biography
+Early life

+Fukuhara was born in Sapporo, Hokkaido in the countryside, and brought up with five siblings.
+She has one-quarter American ancestry through her grandfather, whom she never met.

+She credits her parents, especially her father who owned a large record collection, and her elder sister for having introduced her to soul and blues music at a young age.